ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-06-12-repairing-the-cabin.md

 ## Patching the cut-outs with new wood

-Once all the rotten wood and rust was removed, I cut textured coated board to size and started patching the gaps.
+Once all the rotten wood and rust was removed, I cut textured coated boards to size and started patching the gaps.

 ![Adhering a new textured coated board onto the front of the cabin](/assets/images/IMG_4288.jpg)